srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/14-Manage access with RBAC.md

 8. **Refresh** the Role assignments page and ensure you are now listed as a Virtual machine contributor.

-    **Note**: This assignment does not actually grant you any additional provileges, since your account has already the Owner role, which includes all privilges associated with the Contributor role.
+    **Note**: This assignment does not grant you any additional privileges, since your account has already the Owner role, which includes all privileges associated with the Contributor role.

 # Task 2: Monitor role assignments and remove a role